-In the name of equity, New York City’s leading candidate for mayor pledged he’ll start phasing out the city’s gifted and talented program in elementary schools.
+New York City’s leading candidate for mayor pledges to start phasing out the city’s gifted and talented program in elementary schools in the name of equity.

 It’s part of a nationwide push by the left to purge classes for the ultrasmart because they don’t enroll enough minorities.

-Democratic socialist Zohran Mamdani’s plan follows other school districts that have sought to equalize accelerated learning programs that have long been populated by mostly White and Asian students.
+Democratic socialist Zohran Mamdani announced his plan after other school districts sought to equalize accelerated learning programs long populated by mostly White and Asian students.

-For at least a decade, school districts across the country have moved to scrap highly selected, gifted and talented-style classes in favor of broader enrichment programs that use enrollment formulas aimed at increasing the number of Black and Latino students.
-Other districts have softened enrollment requirements in order to increase diversity.
+For at least a decade, school districts across the country have moved to scrap highly selected, gifted and talented-style classes in favor of broader enrichment programs that use enrollment formulas to increase the number of Black and Hispanic students.
+Other districts have softened enrollment requirements to increase diversity.

 “It’s certainly becoming a trend, this idea that you have to have racial balance in all things,” said Erin Wilcox, a senior attorney at Pacific Legal Foundation, a public interest law firm that targets government overreach.